bean-mhm/gsx/README.md

 ## Parallelization

-ECX supports system parallelization with custom ordering.
+GSX supports system parallelization with custom ordering.
 For example, the following can be easily done using update orders:

 1. Run System A and wait for it to finish.